Dmitry-Borodkin/voidc/README.md

     - Finally, some "normal" syntax for function's and variable's definitions/declarations.

-For the moment (Oct 2021), language seems to be ready just for some early experiments...
+For the moment (Jan 2022), language seems to be ready just for some early experiments...

 **Note:** Void is *not* intended to be seen as a complete/finished/whatever programming language in usual sense...